MajestyHenius/LittleWitchGarden/README.md

 ## Download

-Go to the [Releases](../../releases) page to download the latest version.
+Go to the [Releases](../../releases) page to download the latest version. v1.0.0.
+Note: This repo uses **LFS** to upload files, directly download git and run .exe may not work due to loss of game resources.

 ### System Requirements